 Be aware that choosing a two-day cruise will give you less than twenty-four hours out on the water.
 Boats depart at lunchtime on the first day and return just before lunchtime on the second.
 With a four-hour van transfer at either end of the trip, you won’t be left with much time to enjoy the bay.

 The three-day cruises travel further up into the bay, putting some distance between them and the other cruise boats.
 If you have the time, I highly recommend the longer cruise.
-Had we chosen the two-day cruise, we would have missed some of the highlights of our trip, such as the visit to a local fishing village and a BBQ lunch on a deserted beach.
+Had we chosen the two-day, one night cruise, we would have missed some of the highlights of our trip, such as the visit to a local fishing village and a BBQ lunch on a deserted beach.

 Why did we choose the Dragon Legend Boat?